Earthworm: Photosensitivity

-Although some worms have eyes, earthworms do not.
+Although some worms have eyes (e.g. leeches, some polychaetes), earthworms do not.
 However, they do have specialized photosensitive cells called "light cells of Hess".
 These photoreceptor cells have a central intracellular cavity (phaosome) filled with microvilli.
-As well as the microvilli, there are several sensory cilia in the phaosome which are structurally independent of the microvilli.
+As well as the microvilli, there are several sensory cilia in the which are structurally independent of the microvilli.
 The photoreceptors are distributed in most parts of the epidermis, but are more concentrated on the back and sides of the worm.
 A relatively small number occur on the ventral surface of the first segment.
 They are most numerous in the prostomium, and reduce in density in the first three segments; they are very few in number past the third segment.

 Epidermal receptor (Sense organ)

-These receptors are abundant and distributed all over the epidermis.
+Epidermal receptors are abundant and distributed all over the epidermis.
 Each receptor shows a slightly elevated cuticle which covers a group of tall, slender and columnar receptor cells.
 These cells bear small hairlike processes at their outer ends and their inner ends are connected with nerve fibres.
-The epidermal receptors are tactile in function.
-They are also concerned with changes in temperature and respond to chemical stimuli.
-Earthworms are extremely sensitive to touch and mechanical vibration.
+The epidermal receptors are tactile in function (mechanoreceptor) and can respond to touch, cuticle deformation, gravity and sound.
+They also respond to chemical stimuli (chemoreceptors).
+Earthworms are extremely sensitive to mechanical vibrations (e.g. trampling, earthquakes) which make them emerge from the soil and crawl at its surface, a reflex used by earthworm harvesters (e.g. fishers) to catch them easily.